 Hair loss after pregnancy and childbirth is not rare.
 During pregnancy, most women still benefit from full, strong hair due to altered hormone levels.
 But after birth, many women have to “feather.”
-Find out everything worth knowing about the background and how long the hair loss after pregnancy and childbirth persists.
+Find out everything worth knowing about the background and how long hair loss after pregnancy and childbirth persists.

 Hair loss after pregnancy: causes